 Screening (SCR): Protocol designed to assess or examine methods of identifying a condition (or risk factor for a condition) in people who are not yet known to have the condition (or risk factor).

 Supportive Care (SUP): Protocol designed to evaluate one or more interventions where the primary intent is to maximize comfort, minimize side effects, or mitigate against a decline in the participant’s health or function.
 In general, supportive care interventions are not intended to cure a disease.

 Treatment (TRE): Protocol designed to evaluate one or more interventions for treating a disease, syndrome, or condition.
 Note: This equates to therapeutic trials in previous versions of the guidelines.

 Pragmatic Clinical Trial: A clinical trial that is designed to study a health intervention in a real-world setting that is similar or identical to the one in which the intervention will be implemented.

 Trials with the following characteristics can be classified as pragmatic:

 Indicate whether the trial is pragmatic by entering “Y” for yes and “N” or (leave blank) for no in the “Prag” column.

 Official Title: Official name of the protocol provided by the study PI or sponsor (Limit: 8000 characters or fewer).

-Multi-institutional Clinical Research Study: Indicate if the trial is multi-institutional by inserting ‘Yes’ in the “Multi-inst study” column (see definition above).
+Multi-institutional Clinical Research Study: Indicate if the trial is multi-institutional by inserting "Y" for yes and "N" or (leave blank) for no in the “Multi-inst” column (see definition above).

 Total Targeted Accrual:For both single-institution and multi-institutional trials initiated at your Center, indicate the total number of participants needed for the entire study.
 For multi-Institutional trials that your Center participates in but did not initiate, leave “Entire study” column empty.
 Do not submit a targeted range, such as “10 – 100.”